Skip to main content

 Theme Selection

-Choose your bot's visual theme from the dropdown list.
+Choose your bot's visual theme from the Theme Color dropdown.
 The theme controls the overall appearance, colors, and styling of your bot interface.

 Available Theme Options:

-- Custom Theme: Create a personalized theme that matches your brand identity
+Select Custom to create a fully personalized theme that matches your brand identity.

 Custom Theme Creation